Written by Audrey Cefaly

 Open Caption Performance

-C2 Inc will provide open captioning for the February 9th 3:00pm performance.
+C2 Inc provided open captioning for the February 9th 3:00pm performance.
 Open captioning features a text display of the words and sounds heard during a play synced live with the action onstage by an in-house captioner.

 Blue Star Theatre Program